For Puerto Rico's Children, Finding A 'Safe Place' In The Few Schools That Are Open

 Lorraine Lago, the head of school, believes they were one of the first schools here to reopen.

 "The way for us to help Puerto Rico recover was to get up and get going and sort of lead the way," she says.
 "I had my doubts, I'll tell you: 'Is this too soon?
-Are we pushing?
+Are we pushing?'
 But people needed to see each other."

 Not all of the students are back, though — some have left the island and are receiving their lessons remotely.